jhannah0711/cxc/README.md

 # Chicken Nuggets 🐔🐔🐔🐔
-# This is our CxC Hackathon submission for the Cyclica challenge
+This is our CxC Hackathon submission for the Cyclica challenge.